Twisted convolution algebras with coefficients in a differential subalgebra: Differential subalgebras

-\begin{rem} Lemma \ref{Coef} does not hold under the weaker assumption that $\A$ is a (dense) inverse-closed $^*$-subalgebra of $\B$.
-See, for instance \cite[Theorems 4,5]{LP79}.
-This shows that, in general, $\A=L^1_{\rm lt}(\G,\mathcal{C}_0(\G))$ is an inverse-closed subalgebra but not a differential subalgebra of $\B=\mathbb K(L^2(\G))$. \end{rem}
+\begin{rem} Proposition \ref{Coef} does not hold under the weaker assumption that $\A$ is a (dense) inverse-closed $^*$-subalgebra of $\B$.
+For instance, \cite[Theorem 4]{LP79} guarantees the symmetry of $\A=L^1_{\rm lt}(\G,{C}_0(\G))$ but \cite[Theorem 5]{LP79} provides examples of non-symmetric algebras of the form $L^1_{\alpha}(\H,\A)$.
+This shows that, in general, $L^1_{\rm lt}(\G,{C}_0(\G))$ is an inverse-closed subalgebra but not a differential subalgebra of $\mathbb K(L^2(\G))$. \end{rem}

 In contrast with the previous remark, let us apply our results to some honest differential subalgebras of $\mathbb K(\mathcal H)$.